-During this project comprehensive surveys have been made of each of the signal stations in Connacht.
+During this project comprehensive surveys have been made of each of the signal stations in Connacht and Ulster.
 A variety of methods were used to record plans, elevations and 3D models.
 The project has produced a vital record of what survives at each of these previously rather neglected sites.
 The recording was undertaken utilising a methodology we have termed ‘Zero Budget Archaeology‘ where everyday equipment and free software or demo versions of software were utilised in order to minimise costs.
 The methodology was developed with the idea that community archaeology or student projects could follow the procedures in other situations.

 Arriving at each site the first step was to quickly examine the remains and identify all of the elements that needed to be recorded.
 Following that a quick plan was prepared using a 30m tape to measure the lengths of walls and the distances between each element.These drawings were subsequently scanned and imported into a Student copy of AutoCad 2014 and, after comparing the sketch to the aerial images available on Bing Maps, were digitised using a simple series of drawing tools.

 The next step was to photograph all of the surviving elements from multiple angles using a simple digital camera.
 Of these photographs the most important were a series of shots of the signal towers taken square on to the external and internal walls.
 These images were imported into Paintshop Pro and modified using the perspective correction tool to adjust for the increasing narrowing of the upper parts of the tower that are unavoidable when taking a photograph of a tall building from ground level.
 The corrected images were then imported into AutoCad and traced over to create detailed elevation drawings of the internal and external walls of the signal towers.

 Another technique utilised at some sites was 3D photogrammetry, where a series of overlapping photographs were taken around a signal tower.
 These images, of which there could be as many as 50 separate shots, were imported into the free software package 123D Catch which generates a 3D model of the building.